Skip Navigation

 What Are The Treatment Options For Osteoarthritis of the Knee?

-There is no cure for arthritis but there are a number of treatments that may help relieve the pain and disability it can cause.
+There is no cure for arthritis, but there are several treatments to help relieve pain and disability.

 Nonsurgical Treatment

-As with other arthritic conditions, initial treatment of arthritis of the knee is nonsurgical.
-Your doctor may recommend a range of treatment options.
+Initial treatment of knee arthritis is typically nonsurgical.
+Your doctor may recommend a variety of treatments.

-• Physical therapy.
-Specific exercises can help increase range of motion and flexibility, as well as help strengthen the muscles in your leg.
-Your doctor or a physical therapist can help develop an individualized exercise program that meets your needs and lifestyle.
+Specific exercises can help increase range of motion, flexibility, and strength in the leg muscles.
+A physical therapist can help develop an individualized exercise program.

-Using devices such as a cane, wearing shock-absorbing shoes or inserts, or wearing a brace or knee sleeve can be helpful.
-A brace assists with stability and function, and may be especially helpful if the arthritis is centered on one side of the knee.
-There are two types of braces that are often used for knee arthritis: An “unloader” brace shifts weight away from the affected portion of the knee, while a “support” brace helps support the entire knee load.
+Using devices such as a cane, shock-absorbing shoes or inserts, or a brace can provide stability and support.
+An “unloader” brace shifts weight away from the affected knee area, while a “support” brace helps with the entire knee load.

-Applying heat or ice, using pain-relieving ointments or creams, or wearing elastic bandages to provide support to the knee may provide some relief from pain.
+Applying heat or ice, using pain-relieving ointments or creams, and wearing elastic bandages may provide pain relief.

 Surgical Treatment